Pin Mill on the Orwell Estuary

 *Social distancing guidelines will be maintained on all NSK trips, courses, wild camps and events.
 All equipment is washed and disinfected prior to every event and your Guides will wear masks prior to launch.
 All masks MUST be removed prior to launch.
 Your Lead Guide will provide guidance during your safety briefing.* It should be noted that events only go ahead with a minimum of six (6) guests.

-Launch confirmed for 18H30.
-Please arrive at least 60 minutes before to pack your kayak and join the safety briefing.
+Launch confirmed for 17H45.
+Please arrive at least 45 minutes before to pack your kayak and join the safety briefing.

 Please Note: Your Guides are very busy pre-launch, with a lot of equipment, safety checks and briefings to complete with our guests.
 Therefore if you arrive late, 20 minutes or less before your scheduled launch time, your Guides will have removed your kayak and related equipment from the launch site assuming your booking to be a ‘no show’.
 Your guides will have no time to replace them for launch and your booking will be forfeit with no refund.
-Have a read through your original 'Trip Details' email and our pre-trip email of 13 July 2020.
+Have a read through your original 'Trip Details' email.
 Pay attention to layering your clothing using the guidance provided and bring snacks and fluids.

 It is the responsibility of every guest to ensure they maintain social distancing and personal hygiene guidelines and remain hydrated, fed and warm throughout the event.
 Please engage with the experience and keep up with your group, your Guide will provide tips as needed but cannot paddle for you so please get stuck in or you may hold up all three groups.